 This is a great baseline, but individual nuance and variance will make those percentages slightly different.

-What science says is that 0.5-0.8 grams of protein per pound of body weight are the ideal ratio.
+What science says is that 0.5-0.8 grams of protein per pound of body weight are the ideal ratio for the average person.

 Now, if someone is on the heavier side, they don’t need to follow this.
 The percentage route is better.